Duct Leakage Test in Worcester, PA

 How a Duct Leakage Test Is Conducted

-duct leakage test is straightforward, clean, and designed to be non-intrusive for residents.
+duct leakage test is swift, clean, and carried out with no disturbance to residents.
 Most tests in Worcester, PA are performed within 30 to 60 minutes, and the positive impact on comfort and efficiency can remain for years.

 How to Measure Duct Leakage

-Duct leakage is quantified in cubic feet per minute (CFM) for each 100 square feet of conditioned living space.
-Your technician uses a nanometer to monitor tiny pressure fluctuations that indicate how much air is leaking through the ducts.
-Understanding this number helps you locate trouble spots, review possible upgrades, and see if your home complies with local energy code requirements in Worcester, PA.
+Duct leakage is measured in cubic feet per minute (CFM) per 100 square feet of conditioned space.
+Your technician uses a nanometer to identify subtle pressure differences, helping determine how much air is leaking from the ducts.
+Understanding this number helps you recognize where issues exist, plan meaningful improvements, and check your home against local energy code requirements in Worcester, PA.

 Cost of Excessive Duct Leakage